What Is an Encrypted Email?

 - Private key: The private key is like the key to that lock.
 It’s called private because only you should have it.
 You use your private key to unlock or decrypt the email so you can read it.

 An email locked with your public key can only be unlocked with your private key, and vice versa.
+Communication is facilitated by an encrypted email key exchange.

 You can encrypt email communications in two ways: the connection that transports the email and the email message itself.
 Connection encryption is known as transport-layer encryption while encrypting the message itself is called end-to-end encryption.